-BRCC has three “6-16” dragon boats and one Champion dragon boat.
+BRCC has three “6-16” dragon boats (Linda, Max, Ruby), one Champion dragon boat (Rodger) and one 10 men dragon boat.
 The 6-16s are 48 ft long and are designed for 24 paddlers, plus drummer and steersperson.
 The Champion is 42 ft with seating for 20 paddlers.
 The Champion is leased from the U.C.
 Berkeley team.
 All the boats are berthed at M-Dock in the Berkeley Marina.

 Dragon boats are replicas of ancient Chinese river boats, and are not considered seaworthy for open water.
 Nearly all operation in summer is limited to the waters inside the Berkeley Marina.
 The marina is 600 meters from east to west and 500 meters north to south, so there is amble room for race practices.

 In the winter, and sometimes on summer mornings, the Bay is calm enough to venture outside the harbor to points north and south along the East Bay shoreline.
 We have paddled as far as Brooks Island and Treasure Island, and (with a safety escort) to Angel Island.

 We have evening practice Tuesdays and Thursdays, 6-7 PM and social paddling time Mondays and Wednesdays, 11am – noon.
 Saturdays practice is 9-10:30 AM.
 Non-members and novice paddlers are welcome to drop in on any of these sessions for an introduction to dragon boat paddling and to BRCC.
 There is no cost for up to three introductory practice session, but you have to sign the online waiver.

 Anyone can join BRCC.
 Membership currently includes people as old as 85 and as young as 5.
 People with physical disabilities are encouraged to join and participate fully in racing and recreational paddling.